 We offer some 13.3 inch industrial monitors for around $500 USD and are also offering the mil-spec Viewpoint Systems displays (and others based on client request) and we are happy to help you select anything in between.

 The voltage input for the geoDVR Gen3 is variable and can be between 9V-32V DC.
-The average power consumption should be around 25 Watts.
-The max/peak power consumption is approximately 65 Watts (though 65 watts is probably way higher than the geoDVR will ever require).
+The average power consumption should be between 25 – 35 Watts depending on what additional optional modules are enabled on the unit.
+The max/peak power consumption is approximately 65 Watts.

 The geoDVR Gen3 is usually shipped setup to start on ignition (basically, when the IGN input gets voltage (between 9-32V) for more than a couple of seconds, the geoDVR powers on).
 The common way most customers wire this is to put a on/off switch between the positive terminal and IGN terminal.
 This way, once the switch is turned on, the geoDVR will start.